openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

 Known issues
 ============

-The current implementation of the 6WIND virtual accelerator plugin uses a credentials package in base64 format for 6WIND software download.
+The current implementation of the 6WIND Virtual Accelerator plugin uses a credentials package in base64 format for 6WIND software download.
 This behavior should be replaced using a regular credentials package instead of its base64 encoding.